natario1/CameraView/README.md

   <img src="docs/static/screen3.jpg" width="250" vspace="20" hspace="5">
 </p>

-If you like the project, use it with profit, or simply want to thank back, you can consider [donating to the project](https://opencollective.com/cameraview/donate).
-You can either make a one time donation or become a sponsor, in which case your company logo will show up here.
+If you like the project, use it with profit, or simply want to thank back, please consider [donating to the project](https://natario1.github.io/CameraView/extra/donate) now!
+You can either make a one time donation or become a sponsor, in which case your company logo will immediately show up here.

-We are grateful for any contribution in this sense, as it gives us motivation to push the library forward and is a nice reward for what has been done until now.
+Thank you for any contribution - it is a nice reward for what has been done until now, and a motivation boost to push the library forward.

 ## Backers